-Some challenges that a lot of startups face are; Securing funding, attracting the best talent, growing a customer base, and scaling the business.
+Some challenges that a lot of startups face are; securing funding, attracting the best talent, growing a customer base, and scaling the business.
 This is where a well-planned start-up PR strategy comes in.
-Because it creates the foundation required to get where you want to go.
+After all, it creates the foundation required to get where you want to go.

 When should you start investing in PR?

-While it may seem tempting to leave PR until your product launch.
-It is important that you invest your time and energy in public relations from the beginning.
+It may be tempting to leave PR until your product launch.
+Nevertheless, it is important that you invest your time and energy in public relations from the beginning.
 You need to start building legitimacy, trust, and awareness before your product even hits the market.
 PR should therefore come into play in the early stages of setting up your brand.

 An important tool for planning and executing your PR strategy is your owned media channels.
 Make sure that your website and social media channels are fully functioning and ready to go.
 Don’t be afraid to ask for external help with this if you need it.

 Another important prerequisite is your mission statement.
 This shows customers, suppliers, journalists, influencers, and the public what your organization cares about.
-And it educates people about what you do.
+It also educates people about what you do.
 Your mission statement is also there to inform everyone about the direction of your company, the company culture, and employee relations.

 Taking time to build a mission statement and develop an informative media kit will inspire the public to believe in you.
 Your statement and your media kit should contain everything that any media outlet needs to know about your startup.
 When combined, these two pieces should help with the “story” you are trying to build with your PR strategy.